Kundalini Yoga Technology of Consciousness

 it is so effective, comprehensive, and so "do-able."

 make life changes too complicated.
 Just begin.

 side effects of practicing Kundalini Yoga and Meditation

-effects of practicing Kundalini Yoga or White
+effects of practicing Kundalini or White

-Tantric are legion and many.
+Tantra Yoga are legion and many.

 a beginning Kundalini Yoga student, you should go at a pace that suits

 your flexibility and endurance.
 Practice at home - a one-hour morning

 practice will prepare you for your day.
 If you can practice at the

 same time each day, you will find that you improve rapidly.
 Take one